ixboy/bootstrap-blog-rails/README.md

 ## Deployment

-- The App will be deployed in Heroku soon!!!
+- The App is deployed on Heroku!

 ## Author